stclib/STC/docs/coroutine_api.md

 (closures/functors), and they may be combined.

 This implementation is not limited to support only a certain set of coroutine types, like generators.
-It operates like stackfull coroutines, i.e. tasks can efficiently yield or await from a deeply nested coroutine call by utilizing extended `cco_task` structs described below.
+They operate like stackfull coroutines, i.e. tasks can efficiently yield or await from a deeply nested coroutine call by utilizing extended `cco_task` structs described below.

 ----